 Take a minute and ask yourself what thought patterns you have.
 Please don’t be self-critical; the point here is to become self-aware so that you can make some changes, not to blame yourself.

 I invite you to start paying close attention to your focus and your thoughts.
-When you catch yourself spending time and energy on any of the thought patterns I listed above, choose deliberately where you want your attention to go instead.
+When you catch yourself spending time and energy on any of the thought patterns I listed above, redirect your thoughts to something empowering.